DanielEss-lab/PolyjuicePotion/README.md

 <h3>Polyjuice</h3>\
-Created by Zack Meyer, Nathan Morgan, and Billy Hirschi
+Created by Zack Meyer, Nathan Morgan, Brendan Jensen, Billy Hirschi, and Daniel H. Ess

-<p>Usage: Identifies monodentate ligands in an xyz file containing an organometallic
+<p>Usage: Identifies ligands in an xyz file containing an organometallic
-molecule with a single metal core and replaces those ligands with a methyl group.
-This program can be used to replace a single monodentate ligand or all monodentate ligands in the compound, however changing it does require a small edit to the source code The source code also contains code for saving the compounds during various stages of the replacement/identification process, all labelled with comments describing what each section of code does.</p>
+molecule.</p>

 <p>Requirements: requires Python 3.6, openbabel 3.1.1, all .py files in the same directory,
 the xyz files with the organometallic compound(s) in the same directory as the .py files<br>